-The “museum” is a series of themed rooms with candy art exhibits, photo walls/props and a new kind of candy for each room for snacking (some of which were full sized! but I will note most were sugar based candy (no nuts/dairy) and while you’d have to miss out on one or two, dairy or nut free folks will fare just fine in their bounty!) – and candy lovers (ahem Instagrammers) can spend as much time in each room as desired- BUT- “like in life, we move forward” so you just can’t go backwards.
+The “museum” is a series of themed rooms with candy art exhibits, photo walls/props and a new kind of candy for each room for snacking (some of which were full sized! but I will note most were sugar based candy (not a lot of nuts/dairy) and while you’d have to miss out on one or two, dairy or nut free folks will fare just fine in their bounty!) – and candy lovers (ahem Instagrammers) can spend as much time in each room as desired- BUT- “like in life, we move forward” so you just can’t go backwards.

 ABOUT CANDYTOPIA (from the Candytopia website):